-hold credit in ADMN 233

-or ENGL 255

-(Students are strongly encouraged to register in either course early in their program.);
+hold credit in ADMN 233 ☑ or ENGL 255 ☑ (Students are strongly encouraged to register in either course early in their program.);

-- have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level ♂; or - receive transfer credit for an English course in which a grade of B- or better was achieved.
+have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level ☑; receive transfer credit for an English course in which a grade of B- or better was achieved.

-Maximum block credit transfer from college 66 Senior (300/400 level) credits 30 Residency requirement.
+Total credits in the program 90 Maximum block credit transfer from college 66 Senior (300/400 level) credits 30 Residency requirement.
 A minimum of 24 credits must be obtained through Athabasca University.
 24 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
-24 Prior Learning Assessment and Recognition (PLAR) credits 6
+24 Prior Learning Assessment and Recognition (PLAR) credits 6 credit degree.
+Students presenting AU-approved three-year diplomas in business administration may be awarded up to 66 credits towards this degree.